 How Many Writing Ideas Are You Juggling?

 Do you have more writing ideas than you know what to do with?
 Are you short on time or not sure what to tackle first?
-Try organizing your projects into a list and then prioritize them using these five methods for putting your projects in order.
+Try organizing your writing ideas into a list and then prioritize them using these five methods for putting your projects in order.
 Keep adding all your new writing ideas to your list, but more importantly, keep writing.